coriolinus/oauth2-article/article.md

 ## A quick overview of the OAuth2 flow

+> The OAuth2 flow section here is necessary background information, but doesn't necessarily flow well with this topic.
+I couldn't find another Toptal Blog article to link to which explained all this, so I wrote it out, but I'd be glad to consider other solutions.

 OAuth2 was designed from the beginning as a web authentication protocol.
 This is not quite the same as if it had been designed as a _net_ authentication protocol; it assumes that tools like HTML rendering and browser redirects are available to you.
 This is obviously something of a hindrance for a JSON-based API, but we can work around that.
 First, let's go through the process as if we were writing a traditional, server-side website.

 ### The server-side OAuth2 flow